 Late submission is not permitted for assessments without prior permission from the unit leader or the CDT Project Manager.
-If you are unwell, you should contact the CDT Project Manager as soon as possible, susan.hogan@manchester.ac.uk (You may be required to provide a doctor's note).
+If you are unwell, you should contact the CDT Project Manager as soon as possible, susan.hogan@manchester.ac.uk (You will be required to provide a doctor's note if moe than 7 days sickness).
 Please be aware that the unauthorised late submission of an assignment may result in your assignment not being marked.
 If this occurs, you will be given a mark of '0' for that assignment.
 Please note: IT failure is not considered a reason for late submission and it is your responsibility to ensure you make suitable back-ups of any coursework.

-Opportunities for Re-assessment
+Opportunities for re-assessment